 They are also known for their caffeine content as they contain more caffeine than their counterparts such as green or white tea.
 However, the caffeine content in black teas are far less compared to coffee.

-Below are 10 of the proven health benefits of black tea.
-Know your black tea as well as the nutrient composition and possible risks.
+Below are 10 proven health benefits of black tea.
+Know your black tea as well as its nutrient composition and possible risks.

 May Reduce the Risk of Cancer